benjamindkilleen/pelphix/README.md

   - [ ] Make sampling more realistic for views/positions (fiddle with bounds, make lower bounds larger, more randomness)
   - [X] Corridor segmentation should never vary, only the distance along it that wires/screws are inserted.
   - [X] Wire should always go the correct length along the corridor (whatever that is for the given corridor).
-  - [ ] As soon as the wire is fully inserted, move to the next task.
+  - [ ] As soon as the wire is fully inserted, move to the next task. (done?)
   - [ ] When screw is inserted, check it from two views.
-  - [ ] Don't place the next wire until the desired view is achieved.
+  - [X] Don't place the wire at start until no longer in fluoro hunting the desired view is achieved.
+Same with screw.
-  - [ ] After wire placement, odds of going to corresponding screw placement should be higher.
+  - [ ] Optional: After wire placement, odds of going to corresponding screw placement should be higher.
   - [ ] "Correct" view might be randomly sampled, but tolerance should be smaller?
-  - [ ] Choose screw based on insertion fractions, not corridor length.
+  - [X] Choose screw based on insertion fractions, not corridor length.
-  - [ ] For some reason, the last image with a given view is always "fluoro-hunting."
+  - [X] For some reason, the last image with a given view is always "fluoro-hunting."
+  - [X] Screw views should not include down-the-barrel (done, not run)
   - [X] Screw advancement should always include a stop with the tip at the bone.
+  - [ ] Fluoro-hunting should be less pronounced as procedure goes on.
 - [ ] Minor model changes
   - [ ] Pre-training step, with `(black, black, frame)` as input.
   - [ ] 3-frame input should be `(prev-prev, prev, current)`, with black for `prev-prev` and `prev` if it doesn't exist.